Qubes-Community/Contents/docs/localization/multi-language-support-dom0.md

 Setting only some formats
 -------------------------

-If you want just change some format specifiers, you can add the `LC_*` identifier in the same file, below the `LANG=` code.
+If you just want to change some format specifiers, you can add the `LC_*` identifier in the same file, below the `LANG=` code.
 Avoid the `LC_ALL` identifier, because it overwrites all previous settings!
 For example, to use German time formats but still use the English language as default for anything else, you would write the following in `/etc/locale.conf`: